 Overall, I think there are aspects of the Texas Method that are unsurpassed by other intermediate programs.
 Namely, the overall programmatic structure is ideal for the intermediate trainee.
 You’re going to maximize your rate of progress using this schematic.
 The program lends itself well to both peaking for a meet and long term progress.
 You can potentially run this very basic program, with only a few adjustments and resets along the way, for a full year or two.

 That said, the program needs to be adjusted to better account for specificity and individual differences.
 The “out-of-the-box” version of the Texas Method simply isn’t ideal.
 The 1:1 press to bench ratio, the inclusion of power cleans, the upper/lower imbalance, and the squat volume to deadlift volume ratio are all out whack with a true powerlifter’s goals.
-If you want a head start on how to properly change the program, I’d recommend checking out my review of Mike Tuchscherer’s Reactive Training Systems, reading the RTS+Texas Method thread in the PowerliftingToWin forums, and picking up a copy of the 3rd edition of Practical Programming.
+If you want a head start on how to properly change the program, I’d recommend checking out my review of Mike Tuchscherer’s Reactive Training Systems and picking up a copy of the 3rd edition of Practical Programming.

 The Texas Method is definitely a very good choice for an intermediate program.
 As a powerlifter, you should be prepared to make some adjustments to it.
-In the future, I’ll show you how to do that in the PowerliftingToWin Intermediate Program.
+If you want my take on how to best do that, check out ProgrammingToWin.